 In addition, mission teams can work in the LaGrange/Columbus area.
 There is a retreat center in the area called Cathedral Oaks that often has space for housing teams.

 All participants (youth and adult) should receive United Methodist Volunteer in Mission (UMVIM) training or at least have one trip leader who has received this training.
 The UMVIM training aims to ensure that mission teams do not inadvertently “help” in ways that hurt and nurtures attitudes of respect and true partnership with the people and communities who are served.
-The Center for Missional Outreach will be offering several UMVIM training sessions throughout 2018.
+The Center for Missional Outreach will be offering several UMVIM training sessions throughout the year.

 In addition, all participants who are 18 and older must complete a background check.
 Your local church should have the ability to run background checks.
 If not, contact the and we can be of assistance.